qytela/WalletAPI/README.md

 ```sh
 $ knex migration:latest
 ```
-Note: if you not installed knex, first run this command
+Note: if you not installed knex, first run this command:
 ```sh
 $ npm install knex --global
 ```